dylan-lang/opendylan/documentation/library-reference/source/collections/bit-vector.rst

    :value result: An instance of :class:`<bit-vector>`.
    :value result-pad: An instance of :class:`<bit>`.

+   :description:

+     Returns a new vector which is the bitwise not of its argument.

 .. function:: bit-vector-not!

    :signature: bit-vector-not! *vector* #key *pad* => *result* *result-pad*